-The final AMSU-A temperature profiles extend from the surface, with an appropriate below ground flag for higher elevations, to ~1 hPa but for the purposes of this study, temperature information was topped at ~85 hPa.
-In order to determine the height of AMSU-A temperature measurements, the hypsometric equation is solved by having knowledge of the pressure bounds, p_1 and p_2 , and mean temperature in a certain layer, \overline{T} .
+The final AMSU temperature profiles extend from the surface, with an appropriate below ground flag for higher elevations, to \sim 1 hPa but for the purposes of this study, temperature information was topped at \sim 85 hPa.
+In order to determine the height of AMSU temperature measurements, the hypsometric equation is solved by having knowledge of the pressure bounds, p_1 and p_2 , and mean temperature in a certain layer, \overline{T} .
 The hypsometric equation can be expressed as where R_d is the gas constant for dry air, g_o is the acceleration due to gravity and Δz is the thickness of the layer.
-The effect of moisture, the virtual temperature correction, in the layer thickness was neglected due to the lack of water vapor measurements from the AMSU-B at this time, but future calculations will take into account this added effect.
-In order to retrieve the FLH or zero degree isotherm height from the soundings produced through the above calculations, linear interpolation between successive heights is used.
-With the moderate resolution of the AMSU-A in the vertical on 29 pressure levels (including the surface) up to ~85 hPa, the interpolation method limits the amount of error introduced to the data.
+The effect of moisture, the virtual temperature correction, in the layer thickness was neglected due to the lack of water vapor measurements from the AMSU-B at this time, however a final manuscript of this paper will take into account this added effect.
+In order to retrieve the FLH or zero degree isotherm height from the soundings produced through the above calculations, linear interpolation successive heights is used.
+With the moderate resolution of the AMSU in the vertical on 29 pressure levels (including the surface) up to ~85 hPa, the interpolation method limits the amount of error introduced to the data.

-$$\Delta z = \frac{R_d \overline{T}}{g_o} \ln(\frac{p_1}{p_2}), \qquad (1)$$
+$$\Delta z = \frac{R_d \overline{T}}{g_a} \ln(\frac{p_1}{p_2}),\tag{1}$$